pierre-rouleau/pel/README.rst

   available for a given OS, most are accessible in every OS.
 - When the ``pel-use-hydra`` user-option is turned on, PEL provides 12 specialized key Hydra_  and provides access to one from an external package.
-  From the 12 PEL Hydras, 10 are global and invoked by typing the ``<f7>`` prefix key followed by one selection key.
+  From the 12 Hydras, nine are PEL global hydras invoked by typing the ``<f7>`` prefix key followed by one selection key, one is an external package hydra and two are mode specific PEL hydras..

   - The global key Hydras are: